 For the first assessment, step responses using the same PD and PID controller from above are recorded for the toy example, see Fig. 6.
 The steady-state error of the PD controller for step height 2 mm and 3 mm are similar.
 This is expected because small changes in tendon length will not result in a high bending and, therefore, a high energy storage.
 The PID controller can reduce the error but starts to oscillate indicating that a naïve implementation of the integrator is not sufficient.
+A good set of fine-tuned PID gains can further compensate for the steady-state error.
+However, the magnitude of the observed oscillation is small and might be linked to a ripple-effect due to cogging torque as observed in the previous static load evaluation.
 Both controllers overshoot at the end generating negative values for the tendon length.

-For the second assessment considering larger bending, a $C^4$ smooth trajectory [33] is executed by the toy example.
+For the second assessment considering larger bending, a \mathcal{C}^4 smooth trajectory [36] is executed by the toy example.
 Figure 6 shows the desired and executed path.
 It can be observed that the bending induces a higher error, which varies with the bending and relates to the spring-like behaviour of the flexible beam.
 The higher the displacement, the higher the stored energy.
 This results in a variable error with respect to the tendon length, cf. Fig. 5, where the error is constant.
-Recall that the actuation module is backdrivable and the error can be compensated by offsetting the commanded motor current as shown for the first toy example.
-Hence, the effect of the flexible beam acting as an additional tendon tension is visible as an error in the tendon displacement.
-Furthermore, note that the actuation module is also transparent and the motor torque is proportional to the motor current.
-Therefore, the actuation module can proprioceptively measure the variable load due to the flexible beam.
+Recall that the actuation module is backdrivable and the error can be compensated by offsetting the commanded motor current as shown for the first toy

-Fig. 6: An actuated flexible beam response to step inputs and a desired $C^4$ smooth trajectory.
+Fig. 6.
+An actuated flexible beam response to step inputs and a desired \mathcal{C}^4 smooth trajectory.
 The flexible beam induces a variable tendon tension appearing as a variable steady-state and trajectory tracking error.
 The error correlates with the amount of bending.
+Note that we omit the PID controller for the lower panel to highlight the bending-variant tendon tension.
+A constant and fine-tuned integrator gain could compensate for the error.